Food Safety

 Study Details

-The estimates of the proportions of burden of disease attributable to different sources were based on a structured expert judgment (SEJ) study commissioned by WHO and supervised by the Foodborne Disease Burden Epidemiology Reference Group (FERG) for 2021–2025.
+The estimates of the proportions of disease burden attributable to different sources were based on a structured expert judgment (SEJ) study commissioned by WHO and supervised by the Foodborne Disease Burden Epidemiology Reference Group (FERG) for 2021–2025.
 According to WHO, the use of SEJ enabled the production of estimates despite gaps in public health surveillance, food consumption and monitoring, and epidemiological data that exist for many countries and hazards.

 The study estimated attribution proportions for six major transmission pathways and 14 food categories across all 194 WHO Member States.
 A total of 29 hazards were included in the source attribution estimates (14 diarrheal, seven invasive enteric, seven parasitic, and one chemical).
 These hazards were selected from the 42 hazards included in the broader global burden of foodborne disease estimates, excluding those that were already considered 100 percent foodborne and attributable to a single food category.